-Dr Grace Gassin is a Wellington-based historian and writer.
-Her doctoral research focused on young Chinese Australians' memories of their participation in Chinese community life in Sydney and Melbourne, and this formed the basis of her 2014 ABC Radio National feature Dancing with Dragons: Chinese Debutante Balls.
+Dr Grace Gassin is a Curator, New Zealand Histories and Cultures, at the Museum of New Zealand, Te Papa Tongarewa, overseeing the Asian New Zealand communities portfolio.
+An Auckland-born Chinese New Zealander who has lived on both sides of the Tasman Sea, Grace completed her doctoral studies in History at the University of Melbourne in 2016.
+Her research focused on Chinese Australians' memories of their participation in Chinese community life (1940s-1970s) and formed the basis of her 2014 ABC Radio National feature Dancing with Dragons: Chinese Debutante Balls.
 Grace is the former President of the Chinese Australian Family Historians of Victoria and has been the President of the Dragon Tails Association since 2016.
-She was also co-convenor of the 2017 Dragon Tails conference.
-Grace is currently completing a Chinese studies history project for the University of Melbourne's Asia Institute.
+She was also a co-convenor of the 2017 Dragon Tails conference.
+She returned home to New Zealand in 2017 and is currently completing a Chinese studies history project for the University of Melbourne's Asia Institute.

 Dr Karen Schamberger is a historian and museum curator.
-She currently works at the National Museum of Australia as part of the curatorial team developing a new environmental history gallery.
+Recently she was a curator at the National Museum of Australia assisting with the development of a new environmental history gallery.
 She has previously worked as a consultant historian to 4A Centre for Contemporary Asian Art on The Burrangong Affray exhibit (2018), as a curator at the Immigration Museum, Melbourne and as a Research Assistant at Deakin University and the University of Wollongong.
 She is interested in Chinese Australian history, cross-cultural relations, migration and transnational histories, as well as material culture and museology.

 Paul Macgregor, historian and heritage consultant, is President of The Uncovered Past Institute, which undertakes archaeological excavations with public participation.
 He was Curator of Melbourne’s Chinese Museum from 1990 to 2005, and has published widely, organised many conferences and exhibitions, and worked on several major research projects, all on Chinese Australian history.
 He is currently researching Chinese economic activity in Australia, and the material culture heritage of Chinese Australians, as part of a wider investigation of the nineteenth and early twentieth century co-evolution of European and Asian societies in Australasia, China, Southeast Asia, North America and the Pacific/Indian Ocean worlds.